skambuilds/ColorPicker/README.md

 # ColorPicker
-IoT device to extract the dominant color from a capture image
+IoT device project to extract the dominant color from a capture image